naveencreation/Resume/README.md

 ---

-## 📜 License
-This project is open-source under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.

----

-## 👏 Contributing
-Contributions are welcome!
-If you have ideas to improve this project, please fork the repository, create a new branch, and submit a pull request.

----

-Crafted with 💻 and ☕ by [Your Name](https://www.linkedin.com/in/your-profile)
+Crafted with 💻 and ☕ by [Naveen S](https://www.linkedin.com/in/naveen-s-selvan-3b198b269)